marllonramoss/marllonramoss/README.md

-#  🫀🧠 Hey!?
+#  🫀 Hey!?
 Here’s a little more about me!

+## 🛠️ Summary
+Software Engineering student focused on web development, open to Full Stack, Frontend, and Backend roles.
+Adaptable, fully equipped for remote work, and eager to take on new challenges beyond web development.
+You can check out some of my studies here!

 ## 🛠️ Tech Stack